-A TNC can also be the result of an employee with falsified (or stolen) information – which of course, is the main reason for using E-Verify in the first place.
+A TNC can also be the result of an employee with falsified (or stolen) information – which of course, is one of the main reasons for using E-Verify in the first place.

 The TNC Checklist

 But regardless of the reason, a TNC spells additional work and additional (potential) complications for the busy HR professional.
-Per the E-Verify rules, the employer must perform a laundry list of tasks to ensure compliance.
-In particular, you must:
+Per the E-Verify rules, the employer must perform a laundry list of tasks.
+In particular, you should: